anth12/inner-fire/_pages/teacher-training.md

 \
 Fee: £575 for 8 sessions, to include: registration, co-ordination and 50 hour certification (optional), study guide handouts.
 Travel, accommodation and additional study materials are not included.

 **Suggested Dates:** These are flexible depending on participants but I think it's good to look at diaries early and allocate time.
 The dates are all in 2025 but if need be we can move some to 2026!
+Each day will run from 10am - 4:30pm

 1. Saturday 1st March
 2. Saturday 29th March